yarlett/StackedNets.jl/README.md

 ##Constructing DeepNets

-Once you have a Units list, DeepNets are actually constructed as follows
+DeepNets themselves are constructed from Units lists as follows

 ```julia
 deepnet = DeepNet{Float64}(units, error="cross_entropy")
 ```

-The Float64 type specifies the type of inputs, parameters, and outputs used by the DeepNet, and must be a FloatingPoint type (Float32 would be the other primary use-case I would imagine).
+The Float64 type specifies the type of the inputs, parameters, and outputs used by the DeepNet, and must be a sub-class of Julia's FloatingPoint type (Float32 would be the other primary use-case I would imagine, but you never know).
 The error keyword specifies the error function used to compute output-target errors during training.

 ##Training DeepNets